KirbyPaint/PierreData/README.md

 ### After everything is set up

-Once you have properly navigated to the file directory, type:
+Once you have properly navigated to the project directory (`<your directory>\HairSalon.Solution\HairSalon`), your appsettings.json file has been created, and your local server has been set up, type:

+`dotnet restore`

+followed by

 `dotnet run`